Summary Table of Kenya Company Registration

 1. Our clients will find registering a limited liability company in Kenya easy because;

-• A Kenyan LLC requires only i) one shareholder ii) one director and iii) no minimum paid up capital to be incorporated;
+• A Kenyan LLC requires only i) one shareholder, ii) one director, and iii) no minimum paid-up capital to be incorporated.

-• The company can be incorporated and registered for tax and our clients do not need to travel during the engagement;
+• The company can be incorporated and registered for tax, and our clients do not need to travel during the engagement.

-• Kenya’s formal language is English and foreign nationals will find it easy to communicate with Government officials as well as bank officers during this period;
+• Kenya’s formal language is English, and foreign nationals will find it easy to communicate with Government officials as well as bank officers during this period.

 1. Kenya is a great and cheaper alternative to South Africa for entrepreneurs looking to enter the African region because;

-• Mobile phones and internet plans are also significantly cheaper in Kenya;
+• Mobile phones and internet plans are also significantly cheaper in Kenya.

 1. Our clients will enjoy the following when employing locals in Kenya:

 • English is one of Kenya’s two official languages, with an estimated 80% of the population able to speak English at a conversational level.
-Therefore, investor will easily be able to communicate with employees, customers and suppliers;
+Therefore, investors will easily be able to communicate with employees, customers and suppliers;

-• Numerous tax benefits including, i) complete exemption from import tariffs and corporate taxation and ii) 0% taxation on dividends;
+• Numerous tax benefits, including i) complete exemption from import tariffs and corporate taxation and ii) 0% taxation on dividends;

-Problems with Kenya company registration
+Problems with the Kenya company registration

 1. Kenyan laws restrict 100% foreign ownership in the following industries i) aviation, where 51% Kenyan shareholding is required ii) insurance, where at least 33% Kenyan shareholding is required for a agents and a minimum of 60% Kenyan shareholding is required for brokers iii) telecommunications, where at least 20% Kenyan shareholding must exist within three years of the issuance of the business license iv) agriculture, where foreigners are barred from purchasing or leasing agricultural land v) listed companies, where 25% of their ordinary share must be reserved for investment by Kenyan nationals.